-- Continued efforts to minimize waste throughout the production, processing and consumption process - Continued use of agricultural technologies to expand the uses for corn and make the use of corn products even more efficient
+- Continued efforts to minimize waste throughout the production, processing, and consumption process. - Continued use of agricultural technologies to expand the uses for corn and make the use of corn products even more efficient.

 - 1. Producers take measures to reduce and recycle waste and meet local regulations as related to waste recycling. - 2.
 Producers are required to follow local regulations pertaining to burning crop residue. - 3.
 Producers are required to comply with Clean Water Act Law 40 parts 116-117 which regulate discharges of designated hazardous substances.
 Facilities must immediately notify the National Response Center and state agencies of any unauthorized discharge of reportable quantity of designated hazardous substance into navigable waters, the shorelines of navigable waters and contiguous zones. - 4.
-Discharge of harmful quantities of oil must also be reported immediately.41 - a.
+Discharge of harmful quantities of oil must also be reported immediately.
+54 - a.
 Watersheds with stream reaches with demonstrated water quality concerns are listed by each state government on the U.S. EPA Clean Water Act 303(d) list. - b.
 State governments may require monitoring under Clean Water Act section 319 to ensure the implementation of best management practices and to determine how conservation measures affect water quality. - c.
-Producers comply with National Pollutant Discharge Elimination System (NPDES) requirements on discharges of biological pesticides and chemical pesticides that leave a residue in waters of the U.S.42
+Producers comply with National Pollutant Discharge Elimination System (NPDES) requirements on discharges of biological pesticides and chemical pesticides that leave a residue in waters of the U.S.55 - 5.
+Producers comply with Title 40, Chapter I, Subchapter O, Part 503 of the Code of Federal Regulations56, which establishes the standards for the use or disposal of sewage sludge, including general requirements, management practices, and operational standards related to agricultural land. - a.
+Producers comply with Section 405(a) of the Federal Water Pollution Control Act (Clean Water Act), which regulates sewage sludge disposal. - b.
+Corn producers abide by the Federal and State wastewater treatment authorities' dispositions regulating the use of discharge or untreated sewage, sludge or slurry onto land or watercourses.